 Torii gate of Kanayama Shrine

-The entire area of the Innai Silver Mine, including Kanayama Shrine, no longer bears any trace of its former prosperity, and being "starting to be swallowed up by the mountains .
+The entire area of the former Innai Silver Mine site, including the Kanayama Shrine, shows no trace of its former prosperity,is "beginning to be swallowed up by the mountains."giving the impression that it

 Kanayama Shrine's mountain gate and lion dogs